Train a PyTorch Model on Fashion MNIST: Jupyter Notebook

 3. Enter your IDE Password you copied in the Jupyter password field.

-4. Click New to create a new Python Notebook.
+4. Click File to create a new Python Notebook.

-5. In the New dropdown, select Python 3.
+5. In the New dropdown, select Notebook.
 It launches a new tab.

 import os